Screen notifications

 Toast

-notifications are short, auto-closing notifications that are displayed at edge of the screen.
-They are used for transient messages like success confirmations, error notifications or updates that don't require user acknowledgement.
+notifications are short, auto-closing notifications that are displayed at the edge of the screen.
+They are used for transient messages, such as success confirmations, error notifications or updates that don't require user acknowledgement.

 showNotificationToast(